 Employees also have freedom about where they live, so they don’t need an inflated salary to cover big city rent.
 Multiple studies show how remote employees are happier and stay in jobs longer.
 Most people around the world will accept a slightly lower salary for increased happiness.
 There can also be tax and insurance benefits if the employee you hire are in different countries.

 You can still operate a very successful business without an office.
 InVision and Automattic are billion-dollar businesses without a single square metre of fixed office space.
 Remove the office and you will probably take away your largest overhead.
 Many employers provide an office allowance for their remote workers, who use it to rent a cowork space.
 Coworking spaces are almost always cheaper per worker than fixed office space.

-Also consider that you don’t need to purchase or rent any office equipment.
+Also consider that you don’t need to lease office equipment either.
 It’s generally assumed that your remote workforce will have their own machines, although this can be negotiated.
 You don’t need a printer anymore, as there are far more environmentally efficient means of collaborating and sharing documents.
 And with a remote workforce there is less need for perks – your workforce is happier without the token attempt at team bonding at motivation.

 It’s a myth that remote teams do less work.
 A persuasive and somewhat intuitive stereotype suggests that employees do less when they’re working from anywhere.
 This is perpetuated by employers with rather old-school methods – if I can’t see my workforce they’re probably getting paid to do nothing.
 This is all completely false.

 Dozens of studies have proven that remote employees are more productive than office-based employees.
 They also work more, at an average of 16.8 more days every year.
 One study showed how office workers were idle for an average of 37 minutes every day, excluding their lunch and breaks.
 Remote workers in the same jobs only had 27 minutes being unproductive.